It’s in each and all centuries been thus on this earth

 That all things tend to run from the frost and snowstorms.

-So why do toward the North their way wing these birds?
+So wherefore toward the North their way wing these birds,

-It’s the South the right subject the birds should long for.
+If the South’s the right subject the birds should long for?

 And they’ll find there their birds’ blessedness